 - Download Zoom Client for Mac/PC

 - Download Zoom Cloud Meetings app (Android)

-Step two: joining a meeting
+Step 2: Joining a meeting

 Once you receive the link via email, text or another messaging app, click on it to launch the Zoom app and join the meeting.